mlarocca/mlarocca.github.com/_posts/2014-01-22-pathsjs_ractive.markdown

       loadCountries(ractive.get('datasets')[0].filename);
 {% endhighlight %}

-The rest of the code (a couple of utility js modules, the css file, and the jsons in the example) can be found here [TODO](TODO)
+The rest of the code (a couple of utility js modules, the css file, and the jsons in the example) can be found here [on github](https://github.com/mlarocca/PathsJS-demo)

-You can take a look at the [working demo](TODO:link)
+You can take a look at the [working demo](http://mlarocca.github.io/pathsjsdemo/demo.html)

 As you can see, I took a step further with respect to the pathjs demo, allowing the chart to be dynamically populated, and animating the transitions.
 The effect, in my opinion, is stunning, especially considering that it took me like 5 minutes to add this new feature to the example.